raspberrypilearning/music-maker/en/step_4.md

 ```
 --- /task ---

 You can customise your project to play any sound you want when the **pick** touches an instrument, object or character on the Stage.

 --- task ---

-Add in some more ways to customise how your instrument sounds when it plays music.

---- /task ---

---- task ---